luohongyin/SAIL/README.md

 ## Use the Pretrained SAIL-7b Model

-The pretrained SAIL-7B model is based on LLaMA, so application of the model and demo should align with LLaMA's [GPL-3.0 license](https://github.com/facebookresearch/llama/blob/main/LICENSE).
+The pretrained SAIL-7B model is based on LLaMA, so the applications of the model and demo should align with LLaMA's [GPL-3.0 license](https://github.com/facebookresearch/llama/blob/main/LICENSE).

 ### Demo

-We build a live demo on the [Huggingface Space](https://huggingface.co/spaces/luohy/SAIL-7B) with [Gradio](https://gradio.app/).
+We build a live [demo](https://huggingface.co/spaces/luohy/SAIL-7B) on the Huggingface Space with [Gradio](https://gradio.app/).
 The demo time outs on 1 min so it cannot process very long texts.
 With the demo, you could test the instruction following ability of SAIL-7B with or without search augmentation.

 ### Weights